MicrosoftDocs/patterns-practices/patterns-practices/guide/17-getting-started-using-the-prism-library-5.0-for-wpf-hands-on-lab.md

 3. Save the file.

+> [!NOTE]
-**Note:** To keep this hands-on lab simple, the procedure did not explain how to create a view following the Model-View-ViewModel (MVVM) pattern.
+> To keep this hands-on lab simple, the procedure did not explain how to create a view following the Model-View-ViewModel (MVVM) pattern.
 For more information about the MVVM pattern, see [Implementing the MVVM Pattern](https://msdn.microsoft.com/en-us/library/gg405484(v=pandp.40)).

 ## Region Manager